-SOCI 499 - Directed Studies in Sociology Every Year, 1 to 3 (varies)
+SOCI 499 - Directed Studies in Sociology

 An opportunity to do intensive sociological study on a special topic of figure of particular interest to the student.
 Students work closely with a member of the sociology faculty in tutorial sessions.
 A student must apply in advance to the faculty member.